AshKyd/animative/README.md

 interval
 --------
-The interval between slidse in milliseconds.
+The interval between slides in milliseconds.

 Default: